EzicStar/BA-turnstiles-pipeline/setup/setup_readme.md

 In your terminal window, you should now be able to ssh into the VM via the command below, inputing the external IP address of your VM
 `ssh -i ~/.ssh/baturnstiles_vm baturnstiles@[external IP address]`

 You can also update or create a `config` file in your `~/.ssh` folder with the block below, inputing the external IP address of your VM.
-This will allow you to just do `ssh gcpvm` to login to your VM
+This will allow you to just do `ssh gcpvm` to login to your VM.
+If you shut down the VM, you wil probably need to edit the config file with the new assigned IP.
 ```
 Host gcpvm
     Hostname [external IP address]